Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 ### Principal Component Analysis

 Principal Component Analysis is a variable reduction technique.
-PCA believes that if there are large number of observed variables, then some of these observed variables tend to have redundancy of information, and PCA tries to capture the variance of these variables and creating lesser number of variables called as **Principal Components**.
+PCA believes that if there are large number of observed variables, then some of these observed variables tend to have redundancy of information, and PCA tries to capture the variance of these variables and creates lesser number of variables called as **Principal Components**.

 ### Machine Learning Models